 And I could just imagine the number of years – it took millions – before it was formed the way it is now.
 There are several interesting stalactites and stalagmites formation found inside.
 We saw shapes of various vegetables and fruits, the holy family, woman’s curve, etc. Ahhh, nature could really amaze us at times!

 It goes without saying that island-hopping and snorkeling are a MUST at Puerto Princesa!
 We went to two islands – Starfish Island and Pandan Island.
 Both have white sands and clear water but the fish and corals are more diverse and colorful at Pandan Island.
 In the video we shot, you can see that we found NEMO!
-Do not forget to bring your own snorkeling gears and underwater camera or case.
+Do not forget to bring your own snorkeling gear and underwater camera or case.
 But fret not if you forgot those things cos they are available for rent near the port.

 Commune with nature and its inhabitants